wirt-ee/wirt-ee.github.io/docs/notes/index.md

 title: Overview
 ---
 ## Four pillars for IT sadness!
 This section contains opinionated notes extracted from /dev/random.
+Warning - nerd content!

 ## Compute nodes
 If it breaks or gets its upgrade, it is used and abused over and over to get out of as many ticks per cycle as possible.
 It is not a pet, even if it paid your kid's kindergarten and schooling and your own leisure time.
 And if it is worked many times over its expected lifetime, you try to sell its parts to recover some utilization costs.
 Totally underrated piece of everything that ships with cardboard coffins.